alan-turing-institute/environmental-ds-book/book/publishing/guidelines/guidelines-authors.md

 EiC will assist you to prepare the notebook repository for the review process.

 ## Pre-review
-EiC will open a PR containing all relevant information for pre-reviewing the notebook.
+EiC will open a PRE-REVIEW issue where a handling editor and authors suggest reviewers.
-An editor will be assigned to moderate the review and find reviewers.
+The editor can give initial direction to the authors for improving the notebook can already happen here, especially if the notebook lacks some requested sections.
-Once reviewers agreed on the revision, a review issue is open by EiC.
+Once reviewers agreed on the revision, a REVIEW issue is open by EiC.

 ## Review
-The review issue aims to be a space where editor will moderate timings and conversation between authors and reviewers.
+The REVIEW issue aims to be a space where editor will moderate timings and conversation between authors and reviewers.
 Reviewers will open issues in the notebook repository indicating their main suggestions.
 Authors should address reviewers suggestions according to their relevance.
 Once reviewers recommend the notebook for publication, the editor will contact EiC to start the post-print stage.